jwnwilson/Kill_the_marvel_universe/README.md

 - Calculate influence based on similar logic from previous project

+- Highlight high influence characters on graph and remove low influence to make it easier to digest

 - Use community to work out the communities in the marvel universe and then find the most connected community bridges that will cover the most communities

 - Show reasons for going for community links based on research that they are the ones who need to be vaccinated first inepidemics to fight them.